FIRST AMENDED MOTION TO CONDITIONALLY CERTIFY COLLECTIVE ACTION, AND TO FACILITATE NOTICE, AND FOR LIMITED EXPEDITED DISCOVERY

 It is not appropriate for the Court to consider the merits of the dispute at this stage.
-“Even if plaintiffs’ claims turn out to be meritless, or in fact, all plaintiffs turn out not to be similarly situated, notification at this state, rather than after further discovery, may enable the more efficient resolution of the underlying issue in this case.” (e.s.).
+“Even if plaintiffs’ claims turn out to be meritless, or, all plaintiffs turn out not to be similarly situated, notification at this stage, rather than after further discovery, may enable the more efficient resolution of the underlying issue in this case.” (e.s.).
 Harrison v.
-Enterprise Rent-A- Car Co., Case No. 98-233-CIV-T-24(A), 1998 U.S. Dist.
+Enterprise Rent-A-Carr Co., Case No. 98-233-CIV-T-24(A), 1998 U.S. Dist.
 LEXIS 13131, at *14 (M.D.
 Fla.
 July 1, 1998) (quoting Krueger v.
 New York Tel Co., 1993 U.S. Dist.
 LEXIS 9988, *2 (S.D.N.Y.
 July 21, 1993); Pendlebury v.
 Starbucks Coffee Company, Case No. 04-80521- CIV-MARRA/SELTZER, 2005 U.S. Dist.
 LEXIS 574, at *11 (S.D.
 Fla.
-Jan.
-3, 2005) (holding that factual assertions regarding potential opt-in plaintiffs were “not appropriate for consideration at the notice stage of the litigation.”); Brown v.
+January 3, 2005) (holding that factual assertions regarding potential opt-in plaintiffs were “not appropriate for consideration at the notice stage of the litigation.”); Brown v.
 Money Tree Mortgage, Inc., 222 F.R.D.
 676, 682 (D. Kan.
 2004) (“The court will examine the individual plaintiffs’ disparate factual and employment settings, as well as the various defenses available to the defendant which appear to be individual to each plaintiff, during the ‘second stage’ analysis after the close of discovery.”); Leuthold v.
 Destination America, 224 F.R.D.
 462, 468 (N.D.
 Cal.
-2004) (“Defendants’ arguments in their opposition brief focus on the more stringent second tier analysis and raise issues that may be more appropriately addressed on a motion for decertification after notice is given to the proposed class”); Goldman v.
+2004) (“Defendants’ arguments in their brief opposition focus on the more stringent second-tier analysis and raise issues that may be more appropriately addressed on a motion for decertification after the notice is given to the proposed class”); Goldman v.
 Radioshack Corp., Case No. 2:03-CV-032, 2003 LEXIS 7611, at *27 (E.D.
 Pa.
-April 16, 2003) (“A fact- specific inquiry is conducted only after discovery and a formal motion to decertify the class is brought by the defendant.”).
+April 16, 2003) (“A fact-specific inquiry is conducted only after discovery and a formal motion to decertify the defendant brings the class.”).

 In Zimmerman v.
 Netco, Inc., Case No. 2:04-cv-234-FtM-33SPC (M.D.
 Fla.
-March 1, 2005, Order adopting Report and Recommendation of Magistrate Judge Chappell of February 8, 2005), the Court succinctly summarized the issues associated with determination of the appropriateness of an FLSA collective action:
+March 1, 2005, Order adopting Report and Recommendation of Magistrate Judge Chappell of February 8, 2005), the Court briefly summarized the issues associated with the determination of the appropriateness of an F.L.S.A. collective action:

 - Other Employees Desire to Opt-In